 We are a pet-loving nation, and it goes without saying that dogs are the firm favourite pet for UK families.
 Of the 52% of adults that own a pet, more than half have a beloved pet pooch to call their own.
 So it’s official!

-Thankfully, there are some inexpensive DIY solutions you could try to give your dog the best dedicated spaces possible – even if you’ve barely lifted a drill before making a DIY home for a dog or cat is not too hard.
+Thankfully, there are some inexpensive DIY solutions you could try to give your dog or cat the best dedicated spaces possible.
+Even if you’ve barely lifted a drill before making a DIY home for a dog or cat is not too hard.

 Brain teaser …